 Bringing your reusable water bottle with you when you’re traveling is a great way to reduce waste on the go and to travel in an eco-friendly way.

-I recommend getting a stainless steel one that is double-walled insulated.
+I recommend getting a stainless steel one that is double-wall insulated.

 This means that if you put a hot drink in it, it will stay hot for hours which is super practical in the winter.

 Another great thing is that, in the summer, your cold water will stay cool for a while, even if it sits in the sun.